-Keep anything that can burn at least three feet away from heating equipment,
+Flammable items should be kept at least three feet away from any heating

-portable heaters off when leaving the room or going to bed.Make sure the
+- Turn off portable heaters when not occupying a room or before going to bed

 "Carbon Monoxide Poisoning Safety"- According to federal Centers for Disease Control and Prevention, January

-the first month of the year is the worst for carbon monoxide poisoning.
+is the worst time of year for carbon monoxide poisoning.
+Approximately

-At least two people die each day from carbon-monoxide poisoning in January.
+two people die each day from carbon-monoxide poisoning in January alone.

 There are certain steps that you and your family should take to give to